ethandengg/Protein_Analysis/README.md

 ### 4. We also had to convert the nutrition column from a string into a list.
 This then makes it possible to extract the grams of protein from that column and add a new column called 'protein' to easily identify how much protein is in each recipe.

 ### 5. There were some recipes that had no average rating (or an average rating of 0, which are invalid) and some recipes that didn't have a description, so we got rid of those rows and saved it to a new dataframe called recipes_nona to better examine the data that we do have.
-There were about 2600 rows with NA values, so this didn't impact the size of our data frame that much.
+There were about 2600 rows with NA values, but thankfully this didn't impact the size of our data frame that much.

 ## Here is what our recipes data frame now looks like with no 'NA' values, and some columns have been removed for an easier viewing experience on the variables of interest.